chaosprint/RaveForce/README.md

 );

 RaveForce.start(p, key: \freq, bpm:30, total_step:1);

-)
+// start the task with the pattern we define
+// key states which parameters to control, in this example, the frequency is the only one for the agent to choose )
 ```

+The total step of one means every time the pattern reaches the total step, the pattern will be rendered.

+Typically, the workflow is:

+- Python sends parameters
+- SC reads the paramters and render the pattern in non-real-time with the length of current step
+- Python reads the audio output and train the neural networks
+- Repreat

 4. After the SuperCollider code is running, command can be sent from Python.

+Jupyter notebook is recommended for the training.

+The Jupyter nobebook related to the task designed in Step 3 can be found in the Python folder from this repo.